Cornell University, School of Integrative Plant Science

 Qualifications: The successful candidate will have a Ph.D. in Plant Pathology / Plant and Microbial Biology, Plant Biology, Microbiology, Molecular and Cellular Biology, Genetics, Biochemistry, Ecology, Biogeochemistry, Biological Engineering, or other relevant disciplines; an outstanding record of relevant research; and demonstrated success in mentoring.
 Highly regarded achievement in teaching is preferred, as is a demonstrated commitment to multidisciplinary team-based research.

 Applications and Starting Date: The anticipated starting date is July 2025, or as negotiated.
-Qualified applicants should submit 1) a cover letter briefly summarizing background, qualifications, and interest in the position; 2) a Curriculum Vitae; 3) a research statement outlining experience, interests, and goals (4 page limit); 4) a teaching statement outlining experience, interests, and goals (2 page limit); 5) a statement supporting diverse communities outlining how the candidate will support Cornell’s founding principle of “any person … any study,” specifically the candidate’s experiences and/or approaches (past, current or future) to fostering learning, research, service and/or outreach in a diverse community (applicants may submit a stand-alone statement or embed the information in other parts of their application materials); 6) names and contact information for three references.
+Qualified applicants should submit 1) a cover letter briefly summarizing background, qualifications, and interest in the position; 2) a Curriculum Vitae; 3) a research statement outlining experience, interests, and goals (4 page limit); 4) a teaching statement outlining experience, interests, and goals (2 page limit); 5) please view https://cals.cornell.edu/faculty-staff/human-resources/policies-resources/statement-supporting-diverse-communities for outlining how the candidate will support Cornell’s founding principle of “any person … any study,” specifically the candidate’s experiences and/or approaches (past, current or future) to fostering learning, research, service and/or outreach in a diverse community (applicants may submit a stand-alone statement or embed the information in other parts of their application materials); 6) names and contact information for three references.
 Materials should be submitted online at https://academicjobsonline.org/ajo/jobs/28742.
 Applications received by December 10, 2024, will be given full consideration.
 Applications will be accepted until the position is filled.

 Inquiries may be directed to: